MiczFlor/RPi-Jukebox-RFID/documentation/builders/update.md

 ## Manually upgrade to the latest version

 > [!CAUTION]
-> For optimal system updates, it is strongly recommended to utilize the upgrade feature when transitioning to the next version.
+> This documentation is only recommended for users running on `future3/develop` branch.
+For optimal system updates, it is strongly recommended to utilize the upgrade feature when transitioning to the next version.
 Manual updates may necessitate specific migration steps and, if overlooked, could result in system failure.
+Please use these steps with caution.

 If you only want to update a few recent commits, this following explanation outlines the steps to do so